 “Agencies are waking up to the fact that they need to lean in beyond the DSP”

 – Nate Woodman, chief data officer at Havas Media.

 We’ve seen the transparency wave in the ad tech more than once.
 Agencies have partnered with DSPs and sometimes, ad exchanges to lay a convincing path to supply.

 As per Ad Exchanger’s latest piece, agencies have decided to get rid of the wall separating buy-side and sell-side.
-They went past ad exchanges and DSPs to shed light on publisher-side fee, auction dynamics, and log level data.
+They went past ad exchanges and DSPs to shed light on publisher-side fees, auction dynamics, and log-level data.